MarvNC/JP-Resources/readme.md

 - [Anki Automatically Highlight in Sentence](#anki-automatically-highlight-in-sentence)
 - [Anki Automatic Hint Sentence for Kana Cards](#anki-automatic-hint-sentence-for-kana-cards)
 - [Yomichan Text Replacement Patterns](#yomichan-text-replacement-patterns)

+## Contribution

+Contributions are welcome, feel free to open a pull request.
+Note that there is a [Prettier](https://prettier.io/) config file in the repo for auto formatting with the extension.

+In addition, the [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension can be used to automatically generate and update a table of contents as well as assist in markdown editing.

 ## Other Resources